maxi-k/gh-resume-aws-lambda/README.md

 1. Generate a personal github access token in the [Settings View](https://github.com/settings/tokens/new).
 2. Create a `.env` file in the project root with content `GITHUB_API_TOKEN=[token]`
+3. Install `cargo-lambda`: `pip[3] install cargo-lambda`
-3. Run `make all` to compile the project for aws lambda using docker.
-The docker daemon has to be running.
+4. Run `make all` to compile the project for aws lambda.
-4. Upload the resulting zip file `target/lambda-rust.zip` to your lambda.
+5. Upload the resulting zip file `target/lambda-rust.zip` to your lambda.

 ## Example Response